HassanSajjad-302/HMake/Projects/UE5/README.md

 ## Existing UHT output

-The first stage does not run UHT.
+HMake consumes existing UHT output; it does not execute UHT.
+The UBT `JsonExport -HMake` preparation step supplies that generated output before the scanner and HMake run.
 HMake derives each module's UHT and VNI directories from `setGeneratedIncludeRoot()`, the module location, its enclosing plugin descriptor when present, and `setShortName()`.
-Scanner-time validation compares these mechanically derived paths with the selected UBT metadata.
+Scanner-time validation compares these mechanically derived paths with the UBT HMake JSON export.
 A missing module UHT directory is simply ignored.
 Whether module sources are compiled comes from link reachability in the HMake dependency graph, not from a generated per-module table.